 Read our Betterment Review to learn more.

-If you want to invest your money & track your entire net worth all in the same place, Personal Capital is a good place to consider.
+If you want to invest your money and track your entire net worth all in the same place, Personal Capital is a good place to consider.
 You can track your net worth for free & all investing plans have access to a financial advisor.
-The annual fees start at 0.89% which is higher than the others.
+The annual fees start at 0.89% which is higher than the others and is a better recommendation if you want access to a human financial advisor.
 Read our Personal Capital Review to learn more!

 Alternatives to Investing with Robo-Advisors

 You don’t need a robo-advisor to automate your investing.
-Investing with robo-advisors is still a relatively new concept and they haven’t been tested long-term.
-But, since most of the investing world is automated, it might not be as risky as you think.
+Investing with robo-advisors is still a relatively new concept and haven’t been tested long-term.
+Since most of the investing world is already automated, there is less risk.